giampaolo/pyftpdlib/docs/tutorial.rst

     if __name__ == "__main__":
         main()

+.. _changing-the-concurrency-model:

 Changing the concurrency model
 ==============================

 By nature pyftpdlib is asynchronous.
-This means it uses a single process/thread to handle multiple client connections and file transfers.
+That means it uses a single process/thread to handle multiple client connections and file transfers.
 This is why it is so fast, lightweight and scalable (see `benchmarks <benchmarks.html>`__).
 The async model has one big drawback though: the code cannot contain instructions